pymupdf/PyMuPDF/demo/README.rst

-sierpinski.py         create a Sierpinski carpet (fractal) fast with pixmaps spumoni.py            create the ReportLab drawing on page 26 with PyMuPDF text2pdf.py           convert a text file to PDF
+sierpinski.py         create a Sierpinski carpet (fractal) fast with pixmaps spumoni.py            create the ReportLab drawing on page 26 with PyMuPDF text2pdf.py           convert a text file to PDF wavy-polygon.py       draw a regular polygon with curly borders
 ===================== ===============================================================